How to get adult social care support

 You can access help and arrange care yourself or for friends and family without having to contact us.
 However, if you think you have care needs you can contact us for an assessment to find out if you are eligible to receive social care support from us.

-Arrange your own care with Connect to Support
+Manage your own care and wellbeing with Connect to Support

 Go to the Kent Connect to Support website to find information and advice on care and support, for you, a relative or a friend.
 The site can help you find out: